 In recent weeks, an offensive has been launched against me in the Flemish media.
-I’ve been accused of being a liar, a far-right extremist, a conspiracy theorist, controlled opposition, and of indoctrinating my students.
+I’ve been accused of being a liar, a far-right extremist, a conspiracy theorist, and of indoctrinating my students.
 I’ve quietly listened to every voice that felt called to make itself heard.
 And I have the impression that everyone who had something to say has now done so.

 Now I’m going to say a word for myself.

 Thanks for reading Mattias Desmet!
 Subscribe for free to receive new posts and support my work.